9 Best Chicken Thigh Recipes

 The great thing about chicken thighs is that they stay juicy and flavorful, even after sitting in the fridge or freezer, and being reheated.
 That makes them your best friend when it comes to meal prep.

-- To Store: you can store leftovers in the fridge for 3-4 days or in the freezer for up to 3 months in an airtight container.
+- To Store: you can store leftovers in the fridge for 3 to 4 days or in the freezer for up to 3 months in an airtight container.

 Want more recipes?
 Scroll through all the chicken recipes on this site for endless dinner inspiration.